sqlpage/SQLPage/examples/todo application/sqlpage/migrations/README.md

 SQLPage migrations are SQL scripts that you can use to create or update the database schema.
 They are entirely optional: you can use SQLPage without them, and manage the database schema yourself with other tools.

+If you are new to SQL migrations, please read our [**introduction to database migrations**](https://sql.ophir.dev/your-first-sql-website/migrations.sql).

 ## Creating a migration

 To create a migration, create a file in the `sqlpage/migrations` directory with the following name: